 Cell disruption

-Four milligrams of lyophilized biomass were added to hermetic tube containing 1 mL of glass beads (0.25–0.3 mm diameter) and 1 mL of pure acetone.
+Four milligrams of lyophilized biomass were added to a hermetic tube containing 1 mL of glass beads (0.25–0.3 mm diameter) and 1 mL of pure acetone.
 Three disrupting cycles (60 s agitation – 60 s incubation on ice) were applied using Mini-Beadbeater (BioSpec Products).

 Carotenoids extraction

-Carotenoids extraction was achieved following (Del Campo et al., 2004) methodproposed.
+Carotenoids extraction was achieved following the method proposed by (Del Campo et al., 2004) .
 Darkness was maintained during the entire process to avoid pigments degradation.

-After centrifugation 4 min at 13000 x g, cellular extract was collected and saved in new tube.
-Again, 1 mL of pure acetone was added to wash glass beads, centrifugated and collected the supernatant.
+After centrifugation for 4 min at 13000 x g, cellular extracts were collected and saved in new tube.
+Again, 1 mL of pure acetone was added to wash glass beads, centrifuged and the supernatant was collected.
 This process was repeated until the supernatant turned colorless.
-Supernatants were joined in the same tube and acetone was evaporated using a stream of nitrogen gas.
+Supernatants were pooled together in the same tube and acetone was evaporated using a stream of nitrogen gas.
 Finally, 350 μL of acetone were added for HPLC analysis.

 Carotenoids determination and quantification

 A Hitachi HPLC (Elite LaChrom), equipped with a photodiode-array detector (Hitachi L-2455) was used.
 Separation was performed on a Waters NovaPak C-18 (3.9×150 mm, 4 µm particle size, 60 Å pore size) column.
-Following CITA proposed method, the eluents used to create a gradient through the mobile phase were: eluent A (0.1 M ammonium acetate and 15:85 v/v H2O-methanol) and eluent B (44:43:13 v/v methanol-acetonitrile-acetone).
+Following the method proposed by (Böhme et al., 2002), the eluents used to create a gradient through the mobile phase were: eluent A (0.1 M ammonium acetate and 15:85 v/v H2O-methanol) and eluent B (44:43:13 v/v methanol-acetonitrile-acetone).
 Temperature was maintained constant (20 ºC) during the whole process and eluents flowed at 800 μL min-1.

-Different carotenoids were identified following retention times and absorption profiles of previous known carotenoids analyzed.
-Quantification was calculated as a percentage of the total peak area.
+Carotenoids were identified according to their retention times and absorption spectra profiles.
+Relative quantification was calculated as a percentage of the total peak area representing total carotenoid content.

-Propuesta de Mercedes: Different carotenoids were identified based on the retention times and absorption profiles of carotenoids patterns previously analyzed. .
-PROPONGO NO ESPECIFICAR LA CUANTIFICACIÓN PORQUE NO ES FÁCIL DE EXPLICAR

 Rhythmic patterns analysis